Dalit: Sikh diaspora in Britain

 Sikhs in the United Kingdom are affected by caste.
 Gurdwaras such as those of the Ramgarhia Sikhs are organised along caste lines and most are controlled by a single caste.
 In most British towns and cities with a significant Sikh population, rival gurdwaras can be found with caste-specific management committees.
 The caste system and caste identity is entrenched and reinforced.

-Caste-based discrimination has occurred amongst Sikhs in the UK.
-At a sports competition in Birmingham in 1999, Jat Sikhs refused to eat food that had been cooked and prepared by the Chamar community.

 The few gurdwaras that accept inter-caste marriages do so reluctantly.
 Gurdwaras may insist on the presence of Singh and Kaur in the names of the bridegroom and bride, or deny them access to gurdwara-based religious services and community centres.

 In the Caribbean

 It is estimated that in 1883, about one-third of the immigrants who arrived in the Caribbean were Dalits.
 The shared experience of being exploited in a foreign land gradually broke down caste barriers in the Caribbean Hindu communities.

 In Continental Europe

 The Romani people, originating in northern India, are said to be of Dalit ancestry.
 Between 1001 and 1026, the Romani fought under their Hindu rulers to fight the Ghaznavids.